TheGrimReaperAGV/BiciMAD/README.md

 # BiciMAD
-This is part of the work I have done for my master thesis group.
+This is part of the work I have done for my Master´s thesis group.
 The project is focused on the analysis and visualization of data from BiciMAD, a public bike sharing transportation system in Madrid.

 My contribution is mainly made up of the following: